Table of Contents

 7) Take a Leadership Style Assessment

 Leadership assessments are brilliant tools for leaders, yourself as an individual, and teams.
-A leadership quiz can make the process of understanding your strengths and weaknesses easier to understand.
+A leadership quiz can make the process of understanding your strengths and weaknesses easier.
 It can surface habits and qualities you should be aware of and give you a clear direction for growth.

 Conclusion